Postgraduate Certificate in Education in Senior and Further Education and Training Teaching

 Intake / Selection Process

-- Acceptance is subject to a selection process that includes: applicants meeting the minimum entrance requirements, completion of application forms and assessment of academic and non-academic aptitudes and competencies.
+- Acceptance is subject to a selection process that includes applicants meeting the minimum entrance requirements and completion of application forms.

 - If a student’s first language is not English, or if their previous education has been conducted in another language, they will be required to demonstrate proficiency in English by undertaking an English Literacy Skills Assessment (ELSA) as part of the application process to gauge competency, the results of which will be submitted to SACAP.